 Rikud Dance Troupe

 Rehearsing together on Sunday afternoons from 2-4pm, The NSCKB began and grew alongside Nahalat Shalom's community Yiddish dance troupe Rikud.
-Sharing the joy of community dance, Rikud leads the Klezmer dancing at Congregation Nahalat Shalom and at public performances and workshops with the NSCKB.
+Sharing the joy of community dance, Rikud leads dancing at Congregation Nahalat Shalom and at public performances and workshops with the NSCKB.
 Beginners, intermediate and advanced dancers are all welcome to join in.
 Both groups study extensively with world renowned klezmer scholars, musicians and dancers at KlezmerQuerque -the internationally recognized annual festival of klezmer music & dance which is produced and organized by The NSCKB and Rikud.

 The Rebbe’s Orkestra